Ahhgust/ped-sim/README.md

 The error model is solely concerned with the genotyping error that occurs because a sample is low coverage.
 In brief, a number of reads at a site is drawn from a Poisson distribution (--coverage) and a singular error rate (in Phred quality score units, --quality) is further assumed.
-The true genotype from the simulation, along w/ the number of reads and base qualities, is transformed into the observed genotype using the simplistic likelihood estimator of Angsd.
+The true genotype from the simulation, along w/ the number of reads and base qualities, is transformed into the observed genotype using the simplistic likelihood estimator of Angsd (the original GATK model described [here](http://www.popgen.dk/angsd/index.php/Genotype_Likelihoods) ).
 The original genotype is maintained (added tag, OG) and the simulated observed genotype is given in the GT field.

 Recent updates
 --------------